reneolivo/proximo/README.md

-# proximo
+# Próximo
-Próximo: A queuing system for everyone.
+A queuing system for everyone.